-We round up the best activities of the week for Westchester residents, including design awards in Rye and fireworks throughout the county.
+We round up the best activities of the week for Westchester residents, including EagleFest in Ossining and an art exhibit in Purchase.

 For Juneteenth, the City of Yonkers debuts a new, permanent art exhibit that honors the legacy of the nation’s first freed slaves.